What is a fish spatula?

 - It comes with a limited lifetime warranty because it's built to last a lifetime.

 - The lid is made of stainless steel, not transparent (Some like to see their food).

 - It might feel heavy due to the 2.5 mm thick base.

-Having a high-quality, all-terrain, beautiful pan with a lifetime warranty is like having a fairy godmother in the kitchen.
+Having a high-quality, all-terrain, beautiful pan with a limited lifetime warranty is like having a fairy godmother in the kitchen.
 That's why Dalstrong was inspired by Oberon, the Celtic king of the fairies, to name this almost-magic line of cookware.